Fine tuning your theme with Kendo Theme Builder

 Note: you don't need to do anything with the .json file.

-After uploading the file to your server, jot down the path that you uploaded the kendo.custom.css file to, and head over to Galaxie Blog administrative interface and click on the settings link.
+After uploading the file to your server, jot down the path that you uploaded the kendo.custom.css file to, head over to Galaxie Blog administrative interface, and click on the settings link.

 - An open source version of Kendo Core is incorporated in Galaxie Blog

 - Installing Galaxie Blog on your own website.

 - Immediate steps after installation

 - Theme Settings in the administrative web interface.